I come at the study of the Bible with the understanding that it is here, that God is here, and in us, to build us up.

 —or the less-liked passages are ignored altogether.

-I think this paradox is part of the Bible's message.
+I think this paradox to be part of the Bible's message.
 It is leaven worked through the bread.
 Extraordinary life hidden amidst "ordinary life" (which is also extraordinary, if we would but see it so).
 It is in our own personal working with what we believe the more important verses and passages to be that we are given the opportunity to learn how to live with the uncertainties of life.
 To have faith and to grow our faith.
 To decide what we believe, not only in word but also in practice, in the face of not really knowing how things are going to work out.
 This moving forward through uncertainty can teach us to trust God/ Source/ Universe at all times.
 Including when things look (or are, in fact) their most dire.

 I am, in the Jesian Chronicles series, presenting what I believe.
 I am writing what I consider strong, powerful, and reasonable understandings of the texts addressed.
 You may agree with me.
 You may agree with me in some parts and not in others.
-You may be humored by what your consider my naiveté.
+You may be humored by what your consider my naivete.
 You may think me well-meaning but hopelessly "lost."
 You may not agree with me at all.
-You may consider that I'm off-base, flat-out wrong, and hell is going to be my reward.
+You may believe that I am off-base, flat-out wrong, and that hell is going to be my reward.
 Or you may consider my perspective in yet some other way.
 So be it.
 As each of us does, I answer to God/ Source/ the Universe.
 The bigger point, bigger than if you agree with me in principle or not at all or in some other way, is that you are developing, seeing, choosing your own perspective.